lizrice/learning-ebpf/README.md

 ### Building bpftool

 There are several examples using `bpftool` throughout the book.
-To get a version with libbfd support you might need to build it from source:
+To get a version with libbfd support (which you'll need if you want to see the jited code in the Chapter 3 examples) you might need to build it from source:

 ```sh
 cd ..